syncfusion-content/blazor-docs/blazor/diagram-component/nodes/events.md

 ## Events

-Diagram provides some events support for node that triggers when interacting the node.
+Diagram provides some events support for node that triggers when interacting with the node.

 ## Selection change